-At Indow, we’re committed to historic preservation.
+At Indow, we’re committed to historic window restoration.
+It’s an integral part of preservation.
 Our inserts provide a viable alternative to damaging, costly window replacement – learn how window inserts can help your historic building restoration here.

-We also started the Window Hero Webinar series to tap the knowledge of the nation’s best window restoration experts.
-And here’s why: drafty historic windows covered in peeling paint can trick some people into considering window replacement.
-But these original windows are often made from materials you just can’t find anymore: old growth wood and wavy handmade glass.
-Old growth wood is dense, durable and able to last indefinitely if cared for properly.
-And glassblowers carefully made the glass in these old window – so different from today’s machine-made float glass.
+We started Window Hero Webinars to tap the knowledge of the best window restoration experts.
+Drafty historic windows covered in peeling paint can trick some people into considering window replacement.
+But original windows are often made from materials you just can’t find anymore: old-growth wood and wavy handmade glass.
+Old-growth wood is dense, durable, and able to last indefinitely if cared for properly.
+Glassblowers carefully made the glass in old windows – so different from today’s machine-made float glass.

 Repairing Old Wood Windows with Scott Sidler

 Scott Sidler of Austin Historical is an expert in restoring historic wood windows and a master craftsman.
 He’s the author of the informative and widely-read Craftsman Blog.
 He is also the author of the new book Old Windows In-Depth as well as Old Windows Made Easy and Living in the Past.
 He lives in Orlando, Florida where he restores historic windows and homes for a living.

 Restoring Frank Lloyd Wright Windows

-John Eifler spent decades restoring Frank Lloyd Wright homes before buying one himself in Glencoe, Illinois.
+John Eifler spent decades restoring the historic windows of Frank Lloyd Wright homes before buying one himself in Glencoe, Illinois.
 An iconic American architect, Wright cared about windows and designed his homes around natural light and views.
 Eifler reviews his process of restoring historic Frank Lloyd Wright windows and why these original windows are so valuable.

-How to Stay Lead Safe During Window Restoration
+How to Stay Lead Safe During Historic Window Restoration

 Homeowners often wonder: how do I safely deal with lead paint if my house was built before 1978?
 Catherine Brooks, owner of Eco-Strip and a former board member of Lead Safe America, talks about how to safely deal with lead paint.
 She is joined by Duffy Hoffman, a restoration craftsman who suffers the side effects of lead poisoning.